bcgov/Horizon-Geospatial-Unit-Test/README.md

 - Run the test suite locally before opening PRs.
 - updated documentation if necessary.
 - PRs must pass automated tests that pass locally and in CI.

+# End Goal
+- to be able to run git, and github from the new VDI